 What Are Toll Violations?

-Jump to: What are Toll Violations? | What Causes a Toll Violation? | How to Handle Toll Violations | How to Dispute Toll Violations | How to Avoid Toll Violations
+Jump to: What are Toll Violations? | What Causes a Toll Violation? | How Much Is a Toll Violation? | How to Handle Toll Violations | How to Dispute Toll Violations | How to Avoid Toll Violations

-As a fleet manager or owner-operator, various duties take up your time as you try to efficiently manage your fleet vehicles, drivers and customer service.
+As a fleet manager or owner-operator, various duties take up your time as you try to manage your fleet vehicles efficiently, drivers and customer service.
 While your business and fleet grow, you may notice that managing tolls and violations will become challenging.
 The more vehicles you have on the road, the more likely you'll miss a toll fee in the mail and end up with an inconvenient fine.

 Eventually, you can end up spending more time handling toll disputes and paying fees than focusing on your essential business processes.
 Instead of dealing with these frustrations, consider how a toll management solution can help take the burden of tolls off of your shoulders and allow you to do more for your core operations.